4th Quadrant of Victory Square

 Visualisations: Jan Darks

-At Victory Square, the central space of Engel’s Masterplan, one part is missing: the 4th Quadrant.
-It was designed by Engel as the highlight of the square, especially through the inclusion of a monumental gate towards Technická street.
+At Victory Square, the central space of Engel’s masterplan, one part is missing: the 4th Quadrant.
+It was designed by Engel as the highlight of the square, especially through the inclusion of a monumental gate towards Technická Street.

 And it is green.
-Literally, by placing trees and shrubs behind the veil, on balconies and roofs and against facades and walls.
-But also from the point of sustainability, by using low-carbon materials, PV-panel infills and water-storing capacities.
+Literally, by placing trees and shrubs behind the veil, on balconies and roofs, and against façades and walls.
+But also from the point of sustainability, by using low-carbon materials, PV-panel infills, and water-storing capacities.
 Over time, the Green Quadrant will form an oasis of lush vegetation.
 It can thus become a vibrant and culturally rich place with a high density of users, brought together by a green shelter.

 MVRD: Winy Maas, Gideon Maasland, Gijs Rikken, Cas Esbach, Xiaohu Yan, Danielle Dalbosco, Guido Boeters, Bin Wei, Yue Shi, Lorenzo Mennuti, Justin Vermeulen, Apsara Flury